Baba Kalyani: Recognition

+Kalyani was honored with the Cross of the Order of Merit from the Federal Republic of Germany in 2012.

 In April 2021, Forbes estimated his net worth to be around US$2.3 billion.

+As of 2024, Kalyani is ranked 66th on the Forbes list of India’s 100 richest tycoons with a net worth of $4.8 Billion.

 Philanthropy

 He is the founder-chairman of Pratham Pune Education Foundation, an NGO that is engaged in providing primary education to children belonging to under-privileged sections of the local community, which was established in 2000.